SpencerCDixon/redux-cli/readme.md

 project root.
 If you want to you can just create the `.reduxrc` manually.

 ```
+npm i redux-cli -D  // save cli to dev dependencies
-redux init  // Then follow along with questions
+redux init          // Then follow along with questions to create .reduxrc file
 ```

 Final `.reduxrc` might look like this: